aidando73/bitbucket-syntax-highlighting/manual-tests.md

 ### Slower tests
 - Push a change to a PR and reload the page and check if they're still highlighted
+- Go to a PR with comments and sort by recent comments.
+Check if the highlighting is still working.